websight-io/docs/docs/cms/developers/quick-start/index.md

 ### Technical scope

 To do this, you need to extend the _Title_ component included in the [Howlite](https://github.com/websight-io/howlite) library.
-Before doing that, let's check the orginal component first to identify the scope of changes.
+Before doing that, let's check the original component first to identify the scope of changes.

 Run WebSight, open the _Luna_ space and edit the home page.
 Find the _Title_ component that contains the text `Meet our New Grand Luxor Jewelry Collection` and edit its properties on the sidepanel.